Start a Wellness Business For Under $500

 An easy way to get started with selling physical products or subscriptions is with Paypal.
 Paypal is totally free for businesses but they charge something like 3% from everything you sell.

 I think Square charges about the same.
-So I use both and let my customers choose at checkout.
+So I use both and let my customers choose at checkout on my Weebly website.

 You can create products and descriptions anywhere on your website and just add Paypal buttons.